How to Multisend Crypto

 Prepare your data

 This step involves preparing the wallet addresses of all your recipients, and also the amount of tokens to send to each.
-One way to provide this data is by uploading an Excel or CSV file with an 'address' and 'value' column.
+One way to provide this data is by uploading an Excel or CSV file with an 'address' and 'value' column, as detailed in the file submission guidelines.
 The other option is to manually enter the addresses and values.

 Once you have submitted your data and proceeded to the next step, the following may happen: